wea-f/ByePassHub/Other Ways to get Proxies .md

-# ByePassHub > Other ways to get Proxies | updated March 8
+# ByePassHub > Other ways to get Proxies | updated Sep 9
-## If you like this list, make sure to star this repository!
-Other Files:<br>
-**Back to Main Hub:** Go [here](https://github.com/wea-f/ByePassHub/blob/main/README.md) or go to the main README.md file <br>

----

-Hi, I've noticed that this collection is getting quite popular, this means links are getting blocked faster and faster.
-Having an archive of links is dangerous and admins can easily copy and paste this list and block them (or just block this site). <br>
-  > Basically, this collection is public to everyone, and it is very easy to access, especially to admins. <br>

-On this page, I'm going to give you some other resources to find proxies that are hidden to the public eye (the same resources I use to get my links), so <br>
+On this page, I'm going to give you **THE BEST** resources to find proxies, exploits, bypasses, etc. that are *hidden* to the public eye, so <br>
-1. You can get the freshest links that are more likely to be unblocked.
+1. You can get the freshest links and exploits 😎
-2. Those links are more likely to stay being unblocked
+2. Those links and bypasses are more likely to **stay** being unblocked
-3. You can get more links,
+3. You can get **more**, 📈
-4. and I can do less work :)
+4. and I can do less (i won't be updating that often) 📉

-## Resource #1: Proxy Discord Servers
+## Resource #1: Proxy and Exploit Discord Servers
 After joining these servers (make sure you have a discord account first), you can verify and access plenty of links. <br>
 **Usually, these servers have a channel called `community links` where people would post fresh links that they made.**  <br>
-They also have things called link dispensers, these links are NOT public, 100% working, and probably the most secure links. <br>
+They also have things called **link dispensers**, these links are PRIVATE, 100% working, and probably the most secure links. <br>

 They also have instructions for BYOD, meaning creating your own proxy site, and you could follow their instructions too (or follow mine [here](https://github.com/wea-f/ByePassHub/blob/main/MakeYourOwnLink.md)). <br>
 <br>
 Interstellar: https://discord.gg/interstellar  <br>
-Mercury Workshop Public: https://discord.gg/unblock  <br>
+Mercury Workshop Public - HAS EXPLOTIS TOO: https://discord.gg/unblock  <br>
 Shuttle Network: https://discord.gg/xi   <br>
 Rammerhead: https://discord.gg/VNT4E7gN5Y  <br>
 Art Class: https://discord.gg/desmos  <br>